Elvin100s/alu-higher_level_programming/README.md

-This is what each script in python does
+this is what each script does